 Applicability: Duplicate name collisions

 There were dozens of responses to the ICANN proposal [38] over the next few months.
 Some of these also commented on the findings of the Interisle report.
 The entire archive of approximately 80 public comments is available online.
-[40] There is also a report from ICANN summarizing the public comments.
+[40] There was also a report from ICANN summarizing the public comments.
 [41]

 There were public comments from over 15 companies about the ICANN proposal and the Interisle report overstating the risk from new gTLDs, especially those in the uncalculated-risk profile.
-The public comment summary [41] lists several of these concerns, including the following:
+The public comment summary [41] listed several of these concerns, including the following:

 “…all applied for new TLDs other than .corp and .home represent a combined 0.016% of the total query rate in the 2012 DITL data provided by Interisle.
 This figure and the potential reasons that these queries are taking place simply do not warrant mitigation through a 3-6 month delay.”